xrdocs/ncs5500/_tutorials/ncs-5700-400g-optics-technology-and-roadmap.md

 In case of bidirectional 400GBase-SR4.2, it only requires 4 pairs of MMF, total 8 fibers.
 Each fiber run 2 wavelengths, one in each direction, total also 16 wavelengths.

-WDM technology is required for the multiplexing, such as SWDM in the case of 400GBase-SR4.2.
+WDM technology is required for the multiplexing, such as SWDM in the case of 400GBase-SR4.2 and 100G-SWDM2.

 ### Parallel Fiber and Breakout Support